Magic Hike: The Wines of the Douro Region

 Douro - The Magical River of Wine - Maitre Philippe & Filles

-The Douro is the third longest river on the Iberian Peninsula.
-In Spain it is called Ribera del Duero and Toro.
+The Douro is the third-longest river on the Iberian Peninsula.
+In Spain, it is called the Ribera del Duero and the Toro.

-The viticulture scenes follow the course of the Douro River from the Spanish border in the east of the country to a point near the town of Mesão Frio , some 90 km east of Porto.
-Here the mountains of the Serra do Mar ão rise high and protect the region from the powerful influences of the Atlantic Ocean .
-Rain falls mostly west of the Marão and to some extent in the western part of the Douro wine region.
-Further upstream, the proportion of rain decreases and at the Spanish border almost desert-like conditions prevail.
+The winegrowing areas follow the course of the Douro River from the Spanish border in the east of the country to a point near the town of Mesão Frio , some 90 km east of Porto.
+Here, the Serra do Mar ão mountains rise high, protecting the region from the powerful influences of the Atlantic Ocean.
+Rainfall falls mostly west of the Mar ão and, to a certain extent, in the western part of the Douro wine region.
+Further upstream, the amount of rainfall decreases, and near the Spanish border, almost desert-like conditions prevail.

-The Douro area is divided into three sub-regions from west to east: Baixo Corgo , Cima Corgo and Douro Superior .
+The Douro region is divided into three subregions from west to east: Baixo Corgo , Cima Corgo and Douro Superior .

-The fertile Baixo Corgo near the Serra do Marão is cool and rainy and known as the sub-region with the most vineyards.
+The fertile Baixo Corgo near the Serra do Mar ã o is cool and rainy and is known as the subregion with the most vineyards.

-The extreme Douro Superior area is very cold in winter while sweltering in summer.
-The Douro Superior is the largest sub-region of the Douro, although far from everything is planted.
-If you long for the untouched wilderness, you will find it here.
+The extreme Douro Superior region is very cold in winter, while the summer is sweltering.
+The Douro Superior is the largest subregion of the Douro, although by no means all of it is planted.
+Those longing for untouched wilderness will find it here.

 “Dry” is the new port